tnhaider/DLK/README.md

 }
 ```
 This is the .json format in which the corpora here are set.
 Every poem has an index, here: `dta.poem.21698`.
+Indexing follows the origin of a poem, thus it begins with either `dta.poem.` or `textgrid.poem.`.
+The numbering is unified though, such that counting starts at 1 with the first DTA poem, and after the last DTA poem, the index continues to the Textgrid poems.

+## Accessing information in the .json format:
 Assuming that the body of the poem is saved in a variable `poem`, you may then access different information like this:

 ### Metadata: